- 450g cherry, reserve a few lovely cherries for the top and stone the rest

 Produced in mainly in Germany, but also in Switzerland and the Alsace region of France, Kirsch…

-- 10 ratafia biscuit or 5 amaretti biscuits, broken
+- 10 ratafia biscuits or 5 amaretti biscuits, broken

 - 300ml double cream, whipped lightly